libsteve/Reggie-the-Regex-Parser/README.md

 To write awesome things in the C language.

-TO become a badass and super-being among mortals.
+To become a badass and super-being among mortals.

 To create the foundations for a regex parser for possible future use in attempts at creating compilers.